Pros and Cons of Microsoft SharePoint

-Allowing intranet users to be more collaborative with each other when it comes to documentation.
-Items can also be uploaded to the cloud through the intranet portal and accessed by authorised users, then saved again by users when necessary.
+The Cloud functionality allows users to collaborate on the same single document in real time.
+This functionality completely eliminating the need to keep unique copies of the same document for each user involved in the collaboration.
+Items can also be uploaded to the cloud through the intranet portal and accessed by authorized users, then saved again by users when necessary.

 Mobile Access Features

-The previous versions of SharePoint included no social networking options available at all.
+The previous versions of SharePoint included no social networking options.
 This has now been changed and allows employees to interact with each other easily.
 Groups, teams and individuals can all be linked to each other through the intranet so that documentation, messages or needs can be exchanged quickly.